HSRP Configuration and Load Balancing Explained

 Testing and verifying HSRP load balancing

-Open the command prompt of any PC (such as V10PC1) and use the ping command to test connectivity between the PC and Server.
-Use the tracert command to print the path between the PC and Server.
-If HSRP is configured properly, the main gateway router should be used to forward the packet.
+To verify the HSRP configuration, you can use the "ping" and "tracert" commands.
+Use the ping command to test connectivity between the PC and Server0.
+Use the tracert command to print the path between the PC and Server0.
+If HSRP is properly configured, the main gateway router will forward the packet.

-Now, power off the switch's interface that connects the PC to the default gateway router.
+Power off the switch's interface that connects the PC to the default gateway router.

 Wait for a few seconds, and run both commands on the PC again.
 If the PC can still access the Server, it verifies that the HSRP configuration is working properly.
 It also verifies that the failed gateway router has been replaced by the standby router.